Skip to content

 SelvedgeAgentDiff

-Reasoning sourceCaptured live, by the agent in the same context that produced the changeInferred post-hoc by Claude Haiku from the diff at session end
+Reasoning sourceCaptured live, by the agent in the same context that produced the changeInferred post-hoc by Claude Haiku from the diff at session end (sunilmallya/agentdiff; not to be confused with codeprakhar25/agentdiff, which does signed cross-agent provenance)

 GranularityEntity — DB column, table, env var, dep, API route, functionLine